Firefox Browser Extensions

 This document explains you in detail about the Firefox browser extension.
 Below is a detailed explanation of the steps to install the extensions, their settings and how they can help you in managing privileged resources:

-- Automatic login to websites and applications from the browser without the need to access the PMP web interface.
+- Automatic login to websites and applications from the browser without the need to access the Password Manager Pro web interface.

 - Exclusive icons for auto-logon and copy username/password to simplify operations.